- ENVIRONMENTAL SAFETY

 - INJECTABLE PESTICIDES

-All horticultural chemical types can be injected, including insecticides, fungicides, herbicides, growth regulators, trace elements and certain combinations of same.
+All horticultural chemical types can be injected, including insecticides, fungicides, herbicides, growth regulators, trace elements and certain combinations of the same.

 NOTE: Always check with your local agricultural authority re chemical registration before using.